-PICK UP: If you need wood picked up at your location, don’t hesitate to reach out to us.
+PICK UP: We have a 10 mile radius from our worksite, located at 46 Walnut Hill Road in North Yarmouth, Maine, for pick-up requests.
 We’re happy to try and coordinate with our volunteers, when possible, to pick up your donation.
 We may request a donation toward the cost associated with picking up, and reserve the right to inspect the wood prior to commitment.

 46 Walnut Hill Parkway